Medical Examinations and Inquiries: Employee Rights

 Alcohol Testing

-While alcoholism may be a protected disability, employers can still prohibit alcohol use in the workplace and require that employees not be under the influence at work.
+While alcoholism may qualify as a protected disability, employers can still prohibit alcohol use in the workplace and require that employees not be under the influence at work.
 This distinction allows employers to maintain safe, productive workplaces while protecting employees with alcoholism from discrimination based on their condition.

 Medical Certifications for Leave Requests